1.23 HRPP Training Requirements

 7.0 Procedures for Maintaining Training Records

-The ORA maintains all training records for CITI Training and didactic activities described above, and maintains copies of materials sent by mail or email or posted on the website.
+The ORA maintains all training records for CITI Training and maintains copies of educational materials sent by to the research community.

 DOCUMENT HISTORY: